 Hello everyone, I am back again with the long-overdue, second session in our fountain pen guide.
 This time we will talk about filling systems.
 The usual stuff applies here: any word that is difficult to understand will have a definition placed in the glossary at the bottom of the page.
-If there’s any other word I don’t address that is still confusing, post a comment or chuck me an email at email@example.com and I will add an explanation!
+If there’s any other word I don’t address that is still confusing, post a comment or chuck me an email using my contact form and I’ll get back to you!

 Session 2: The Difference A Filling System Makes

 Filling systems may seem like just a medium for storing ink in your pen, and for the most part that is correct, but your choice of filling system essentially dictates longevity of a single fill, flow, pen size, versatility, and many other factors that may not be obvious at first.
 Price is also another factor, with many pens coming in a variety of different filling systems at a significant price difference.
 Some of you are also unaware that fountain pens even come with systems apart from the regular cartridge fillers.
 Let me first go through some of the more popular filling systems and how they work just to give you some perspective on the vast variety available.
 Also check out the ratings for each system for convenience, cleaning, wastage, and longevity rated out of 5.

 Convenience: The ease of use of the filler and different features that make filling faster